 A Difficult Diagnosis

-One of the biggest problems with diagnosing depression is that it’s hard to differentiate from other mental health issues or even regular mood swings.
+One of the biggest problems with diagnosing depression in teenagers is that it’s hard to differentiate from other mental health issues or even regular mood swings.
 The hormonal changes of adolescence can fuel symptoms that mimic other conditions or even mask more serious problems.
 However, diagnosing depression can be crucial in some cases.
-The disorder is dangerous because it makes the individual more at risk for short and long term issues.
-Short term actions include mutilation and suicide, while long term results can range from physical illness to social maladjustment and more.
+The disorder is dangerous because it makes the individual more at risk for short and long-term issues.
+Short-term actions include mutilation and suicide, while long-term results can range from physical illness to social maladjustment and more.
 In the past, doctors listened to described symptoms and met with children to determine their mental state.
 This method works in many cases, but science has developed a better way to reach a true diagnosis.

 Blood Testing for Depression

 There are certain genetic markers associated with some depression.
 Scientists have now identified these markers and can actually pinpoint them through blood testing.
 This “objective measure” of the condition is poised to do wonders for those suffering from depression because doctors can get to the root cause faster.
-In addition, blood testing can result in faster and more definitive diagnoses.
+In addition, blood testing can result in faster and more definitive diagnoses for depression in teenagers.
 This means the individual will be able to get the help they need sooner, lessening the chance of stronger side effects or harmful behaviors.

 Alleviating the Stigma of Mental Illness